-The evaluator used the information on potential vulnerabilities collected by the evaluator during the evaluation that should be considered in the vulnerability analysis.
+The evaluator used the information on potential vulnerabilities collected by the evaluators during the evaluation that should be considered in the vulnerability analysis.

-In addition, the evaluator took into account the ST, guidance documentation, functional specification, TOE design, security architecture description and implementation representation to identify possible potential vulnerabilities in the TOE.
+In addition, the evaluator took into account the ST, guidance documentation, functional specification, TOE design, security architecture description and implementation representation to identify possible potential vulnerabilities.

-As result of these activities, the evaluator defined a penetration test framework and produced penetration tests to verify the vulnerabilities.
+As result of these activities ,the evaluator defined a penetration test framework and produced penetration tests to verify the vulnerabilities.
 None of the penetration test were successful.

-Furthermore, the evaluator used a commercial scanner to scan the TOE for known vulnerabilities.
+The evaluator used a commercial scanner to scan the TOE for known vulnerabilities.
 No applicable vulnerabilities were detected.

-The penetration was carried out using the external interfaces of the TOE, namely the OCI interface stack as well as the "sqlplus" command interface.
-The subsystems subject to penetration testing were all parts of the TOE.
+The penetration was carried out using the source code, the external interfaces of the TOE, namely the OCI interface stack as well as the "sqlplus" command interface.
+The subsystems subject to penetration testing are all parts of the TOE.